tudelft-cs4200/2021/assignments/index.md

    creditlink: http://repository.tudelft.nl/view/MMP/uuid:785a7433-f8b0-40b8-b420-b59d88fc2254
 ---

-In the practical part of the course, you build an IDE for MiniJava, a small subset of Java.
+In the project part of the course (CS4200-B), you build an IDE for MiniJava, a small subset of Java.
 We split this task into three milestones of (roughly) weekly individual assignments:

 * [Milestone 1: Syntax Analysis](ms1)